Denhac/presence-bot/README.md

 4. Set up a minutely cron task under root that runs `php presence scan`.
 5. `php presence bot` will start up the bot, it needs root permision to do the arp scan, so either sudo or use root.
-Make sure you have a valid token!
+Make sure you have a valid token from here https://www.slack.com/apps/A0F7YS25R-bots
 5. Verify the bot works via `@presence help`

 ## bot commands